 Received from Walter Ball.
 Origin unknown.

-In the John Brehl’s article Walter stated: “After I graduated from high school, I worked on the farm fror three years.
-During that time every six months I wrote to the Star asking for a job and sending samples.
-Finally I got a letter from the late H.C.
-Hiindmarsh asking me to droop in the next time I was in Toronto.
-I was in his office the next day and was hired immediately to do photo retouching and some illustration at $15.00 per hour.
+From childhood he had begun drawing as a hobby and eventually he saw this as his exit from the farm to Toronto.
+Every six months or so, he wrote to the Star asking for a job and sending samples.
+Finally he got a letter from the late H.C.
+Hiindmarsh, the Star’s manager asking him to drop in the next time he was in Toronto.
+He was in Hindmarsh’s office the next day and was hired immediately to do photo retouching and some illustration at $15.00 per hour.
 This was April 1932.
-Ironically, two weeks after he was hired his mother forwarded a letter from another department of the Star offering regrets that the samples I’d sent didn’t show high enough quality for them to hire him.
+Ironically, two weeks after he was hired his mother forwarded a letter to him from another department of the Star offering regrets that the samples he’d sent didn’t show high enough quality for them to hire him.

 Cover & Content:

 Frankincense and Myrrh.
 Writ., Heywood Brown.
 Grimsby: Pool Hall Press, no date.
 A Christmas Keepsake edition of 130 copies.

 A Shepherd.
 Writ., Heywood Brown.
 Grimsby: Pool Hall Press, no date.
 A Christmas Keepsake edition of 164 copies.

 “His Heart Is In His Rural Route.”
 Writ., John Brehl.
 Star Weekly Magazine, June 1 1957: 16+.

 “Cartoon creator finds humour in everyday life.”
 Writ., Sharon Hay.
 Richmond Hill Liberal, Sept.
 10 1980: 1.